benjaminy/TenaciousCalf/README.md

   efficient encoding).
 Structures that exemplify this strategy are B-trees and hash array mapped tries.
 Chunking improves data density and reduces the amount of pointer chasing.

-* _Local transience_.
-The structures in this library are not purely persistent, but rather hybrid persistent/transient.
-Each structure is either in persistent or transient mode at any given time.
-Critically, converting between modes is extremely cheap.
-Converting to transient mode logically copies the entire structure, but in implementation terms only a copy of the root node is required.
-Other pieces of the structure are copied lazily, as needed.
-Updates in transient mode are cheap, because it is usually not necessary to make copies of nodes.
+* _On-demand persistence_.
+The structures in this library are not purely persistent, but rather on-demand persistent/transient.
-  Converting to persistent mode is even cheaper: just set the persistent/transient flag in the root.
+  Application code chooses whether each update should be persistent or transient (i.e. destructive/mutable).
+Performing a transient update after a persistent update logically makes a transient-mode clone of the whole structure.
+Luckily might sound expensive, but it can be made very cheap by tagging nodes as persistent/transient and performing the copying lazily.

-Hybrid persistence allows applications to use the following pattern:
+On-demand persistence allows applications to use the following pattern:

 1. Make a local transient copy of a data structure
 2. Perform a raft of updates quickly in transient mode